Marquita Bradshaw: Career

-2020 U.S. Senate election
+2020 U.S. Senate campaign

 In October 2019, Bradshaw announced her candidacy for the US Senate seat held by retiring Senator Lamar Alexander.
 She told the Nashville Scene, "What's going on in the Senate is that socially and economically, they don't represent what the constituents of Tennessee look like.
 The majority of Senate members are millionaires, and I'm a working-class single mother.
 There are other working-class people across Tennessee, and sometimes when those policies come down, they have unintended consequences that hurt working people."
 Bradshaw told the Tri-State Defender that "we are leading with environmental justice principles."
 She told other reporters from WPLN News that "People of color, black people, brown people, indigenous people and poor white people are not experiencing the same set of laws as everybody else when it comes to the environment."
 In addition to environmental issues, her platform endorsed Medicare for All and the Green New Deal.
 She also supports universal background checks for gun purchases, keeping the Deferred Action for Childhood Arrivals in force, and overturning Citizens United v.
 FEC.

 In the Democratic primary, Bradshaw was one of five candidates, including the DSCC-supported Army veteran James Mackler.
 Mackler's campaign had raised $2.1 million, while Bradshaw's funding by March was less than $10,000.
 By the end of the primary campaign, Bradshaw had raised $24,000.
 The general expectation was that Mackler would easily win against a divided field with four other candidates.

 On August 6, Bradshaw won, with 35.5% of the votes, while Mackler came in third with 23.8%.
 Bradshaw's decisive primary win was unexpected; the Associated Press called it "an astonishing upset victory over the Democratic establishment's choice" that "has drawn national attention."
 Bradshaw's win was the first successful challenge to any DSCC-backed candidate since 2010.
 Prior to Bradshaw's win in the primary, neither Tennessee Democrats nor Tennessee Republicans had ever chosen a Black woman as their candidate for statewide office.
 After her win in the primary, Bradshaw was congratulated, and later endorsed, by the Sunrise Movement.
 In September, she was endorsed by Elizabeth Warren, Pete Buttigieg, Bernie Sanders and the Sierra Club.
 Bradshaw pledged to visit every one of Tennessee's 95 counties to campaign for the general election.

 She faced Republican nominee Bill Hagerty in the November 3, 2020, general election.
 Hagerty defeated Bradshaw, receiving 62% of the vote to Bradshaw's 35%, a result that Facing South attributed in part to Tennessee's restrictive voting laws and the failure of national organizations to help fund Bradshaw's campaign.
 (Kentucky Democrat Amy McGrath, with $90M funding as opposed to Bradshaw's $1.5M, lost to her opponent Mitch McConnell by a similar margin).
 Republicans have held both of Tennessee's Senate seats since 1994, when Republican Bill Frist defeated Democratic incumbent Jim Sasser.